Bishops, Are You Overwhelmed? Here’s What Ward Leaders and Members Can Do to Help

 Elders quorum and Relief Society presidencies can also take a greater role in counseling with the adults in their ward.
 Employment, budgeting, or challenges with family relationships are a few examples.

-“Rather than starting with the bishop, members need to learn to start with the Relief Society and elders quorum presidency,” Sister Bingham said.
+“Rather than starting with the bishop, members need to learn to start with the Relief Society and elders quorum presidency,” President Bingham said.